 The Bottom Line

-After a particularly challenging year, holiday sales are critical for the survival of your business.
+After a particularly challenging past few years, holiday sales are critical for the survival of your business.

 Hopefully, these points will help you drive sales during the December holidays.
-By doing so, you may put yourself in a better position to hire more people or marketing campaigns next year.
+By doing so, you may put yourself in a better position to hire more people or marketing campaigns in 2023.